cimpani/IRISDocumentation/source/signupIR.rst

 .. note::

   Before accessing IRIS through certificate, please make sure you have access to University of Manchester `VPN <https://www.itservices.manchester.ac.uk/ourservices/popular/vpn/>`_ .
-More details on `VPN - GlobalProtect <https://www.itservices.manchester.ac.uk/ourservices/catalogue/network-connectivity/vpn/>`_ The home/working directories for DIRAC_UI install are from lofar machines, but DIRAC_UI can be also installed on a Virtual Manchine (we recommend Scientific Linux)
+More details on `VPN - GlobalProtect <https://www.itservices.manchester.ac.uk/ourservices/catalogue/network-connectivity/vpn/>`_ .
+Visitors are advised to contact anthony.holloway[at]manchester.ac.uk in order to get VPN access.
+  The home/working directories for DIRAC_UI install are from lofar machines, but DIRAC_UI can be also installed on a Virtual Manchine (we recommend Scientific Linux)

 Get A Grid Certificate